Mark Herring: 2013

 On July 24, 2012, he announced that he would run for the office of Attorney General of Virginia, in the 2013 elections.
 On April 2, 2013, The Democratic Party of Virginia certified that Herring's name would appear on the June primary ballot.
-Herring defeated Justin Fairfax in the Democratic primary in June 11, 2013, winning narrowly by a margin of 52% to 48%.
+Herring defeated Justin Fairfax in the Democratic primary on June 11, 2013, winning narrowly by a margin of 52% to 48%.

 He faced Republican Mark Obenshain in the general election.
 On the night of the election, Obenshain held a 1,200-vote lead over Herring.
 Vote totals fluctuated as ballots were canvassed in the following days, and the race remained too close to call.
 On November 12, 2013, with all ballots counted, Herring held a 165-vote lead, or less than 0.01%, and Obenshain requested a recount.
 Herring's total increased during the recount, so Obenshain conceded the election on December 18, 2013, and later that day, the recount ended with Herring winning by 907 votes, or 0.04%.
 Herring was sworn into office on January 11, 2014.